By Ginevra Liptan, MD

 We absorb magnesium better through our skin than through our intestines, so a transdermal application is an effective way to trigger relaxation, without causing loose stool.
 You can bathe in Epsom salts (magnesium sulfate) or rub magnesium oil or lotion on your feet and legs before bed, which guides the body into deeper sleep and acts as natural relaxant to tight muscles.
 Be careful, though, as magnesium can be a bit abrasive to the skin, so if you have an open cut don’t use it on that area—it will sting.
 The creams and lotions are milder and gentler on the skin than the oils, but contain less magnesium.
-I like the lotion from Ancient Minerals.
+I recommend Frida Botanicals organic, lightweight, and creamy formula, or this lotion from Ancient Minerals.

-Flotation REST therapy currently being studied specifically for fibromyalgia and initial data shows it decreased pain, muscle tension, anxiety, and stress.
-There is an ongoing international study at float centers around the world.
-To learn how you can be involved go to fibromyalgiaflotationproject.com.
+Flotation REST therapy has been studied specifically for fibromyalgia and initial data shows it decreased pain, muscle tension, anxiety, and stress. fibromyalgiaflotationproject.com.

 Floating in these tanks is a like taking a bath while floating like a cork on the surface of the water.
 It’s a unique experience; it feels like, I imagine, floating in space.
 Without the effect of gravity on your joints and muscles, there is less input to the pain-sensing nerves, resulting in less pain.
 In the float tank and for a few days after, my pain is decreased, my muscles feel looser, and my body is calmer.